 - Final thoughts

 Electric kettle energy use

 The amount of water you want to boil, its temperature, your kettle’s wattage and efficiency, are some of the many factors that impact how much energy electric kettles consume.

-As people rarely fill their kettle to its max, but still overfill, let’s look at more realistic behaviour.
 A study by Murray et al. (2016), “Understanding usage patterns of electric kettle and energy saving potential”, provides insight into real-world behavior.

 They recorded actual electrical kettle consumption levels from various households, with varying occupancy levels.
 As a result, we can take behavior into account to give us a more accurate estimation of how much power electric kettles consume: